sueannioanis/profile/profile/README.md

 **Causes:** Education, Environment, Human Rights

+**Disclaimer:**

-**Disclaimer:** Someone please call the police, my local police is involved with this harassment. ([See a detailed log of incidents by LinkedIn and Google.](https://github.com/sueannioanis/.github/blob/main/resume/hosted.md))
+Someone please call the police, my local police are involved with this harassment. ([See a detailed log of incidents by LinkedIn and Google.](https://github.com/sueannioanis/.github/blob/main/resume/hosted.md))